Real life experience is the most important factor in developing your skills.

 First Wednesday: Free Clinic.

-You'll begin by observing faculty working with clients, and when you feel ready, you can take the lead and a faculty member will be there to support you.
+You'll begin by observing faculty working with clients, and when you feel ready, you will take the lead and a faculty member will be there to support you.
 When you feel confident doing that work, you will move on to working independently with clients: but don't worry!
 You'll still have access to a faculty member on chat in case you need to reach out for quick help!
 All cases are reviewed together, so that you have plenty of time to discuss everything that happened.

 🌿 Free Clinic sessions are scheduled via Zoom across a wide time span on the first Wednesdays, so that students have the opportunity to see multiple clients, and so that people in different time zones are able to be served.